testCodeV01/breath/README.md

 #### Controller
-You need to construct the directory like bellow.
+You need to construct the directory like below.
 ```
 /app/controllers
   - application_controller.rb